Casuarina glauca

 Toowoomba, Australia

 The heartwood is a decorative chestnut brown with prominent rays.
-Still, the logs are rarely sawn, other than for small pilings used in shallow-water marine construction.
-Small-diameter roundwood lengths are cut for making poles, posts and turnery, particularly for shaping into durable tool handles and makes an excellent fuelwood, used as both firewood and for making charcoal.
+Still, logs are rarely sawn, except for small pilings used in shallow-water marine construction.
+Small-diameter roundwood lengths are cut for making poles, posts, and turnery, particularly for shaping into durable tool handles, and it makes excellent fuelwood, used for both firewood and charcoal.

-The tree has good tolerance to seasonal flooding, saturated ground and saline conditions, making it suitable for coastal plantings and various coastal protection services, including sand dune and soil stabilisation, general erosion prevention, land reclamation, and windbreaks use.
+The tree has good tolerance of seasonal flooding, saturated ground, and saline conditions, making it suitable for coastal plantings and various coastal protection services, including dune and soil stabilisation, general erosion prevention, land reclamation, and windbreak use.

-A low-growing, prostate variety with a creeping, cascading habit is occasionally cultivated in gardens as a ground- or wall-cover.
+A low-growing, prostrate variety with a creeping, cascading habit is occasionally cultivated in gardens as a ground cover or wall cover.

 Grows naturally in sub-humid to humid coastal subtropical and tropical mid-elevation climates, generally areas with annual lows of 10 to 21° C, annual highs of 19 to 29°C, annual rainfall of 900 to 3500 mm and a dry season of 6 months or less.

 New plants are usually started from seed, which remain viable for many years.
-It has good tolerance to permanently wet conditions and salt, growing satisfactorily on soil with salinity levels equivalent to 2.5 to 6.4 grams of dissolved salt per litre of water, around one-fifth that of seawater.
+It has good tolerance to permanently wet conditions and salt, growing satisfactorily in soil with salinity levels of 2.5 to 6.4 grams of dissolved salt per litre of water, about one-fifth that of seawater.

 In its native range, it is found in coastal swamp and estuary environments, just behind the mangrove line.
 It performs well on almost all soil types, including slow- to free-draining clay, loam and sand of an acid to alkaline nature, generally with a pH of 5.0 to 8.0 and on sites with full to partial sun exposure.